LivePersonInc/developer-center/pages/Documents/Reporting/NetHandleTimeAPI/overview.md

 {:.notice}
 This API is currently in its BETA version and might require a few adjustments.
 A primary purpose of this beta version is to obtain feedback on the API performance and accuracy.

-{:.notice}
+{: .important}
-v2 is the version to use.
-This  version contains pagination and epoch time support.
-V2 will be maintained whereas v1 will be under low maintenance until it is no longer used.
+Please use the latest version as it contains the most recent updates and fixes.
+The newest version will be maintained whereas previous versions will be under low maintenance for backward compatability.

 Net Handle Time (NHT) is a metric produced by a heuristic calculation, which is designed to provide an approximation of the average human agent's effort time to service a single consumer interaction (agent segment) across a skill in a one-hour interval.